Here are the five steps to follow to get the most accurate data from a website with multiple subdomains:

 If your subdomains contain URLs with the same request URI, you will need to do one more step.
 The request URI is everything that comes after the domain name on a URL – for example:

 www.mysite.com/page1 – /page1 is the request URI.
-GA reports only show the request URI and if the main site and subdomains contain the same request URI, you will not be able to differenciate the traffic for these pages.
+GA reports only show the request URI, and if the main site and subdomains contain the same request URI, you will not be able to differentiate the traffic for these pages.

-In order to fix this, you will need to add an advanced filter to have GA show the complete URL in the reports.
+To fix this, you will need to add an advanced filter to have GA show the full URL in the reports.
 Again, you will need to add a new filter: